tomtom828/crap-yap/README.md

 # :poop: Crapper Yapper :toilet:
 The crappiest chat app known to man!

 A `Node.js` &amp; `Firebase` webapp submitted to the 2017 [Stupid Hackathon](http://www.stupidhackathon.com/)!
 Write your message in English and have it converted to Morse Code using :poop: and :toilet: emojis.
+Within each word, the letters are seperated with a :boom:.
+And anything that is not a letter (spaces, numbers, ?, !, etc) are shown noramlly.

 And yes, sound effects are included!

+An example translation of `aye!` becomes :poop: :toilet: :boom: :toilet: :poop: :toilet: :toilet: :boom: :poop: :boom: !

 Please check out the deployed version in Heroku [here](http://crapper-yapper.herokuapp.com/)!